ashleymichal/ashleymichal.github.io/resources.md

 [Online Computer Science Glossary](https://www.quickbase.com/articles/online-computer-science-glossary) - A student from AI Horizon's STEM Juniors club sent this to me in an email, and I think it's just great.
 Computer Science as a discipline covers a lot and it can be tricky to know where to start with such a broad, abstract domain.
 This page outlines and defines some core concepts in computer science to give you the lay of the land, and I think it's a great jumping off point to start understanding and exploring just what is happening when we run our programs.

+### Blog Posts

+[A Beginner’s Guide to Coding and Programming](https://praxent.com/blog/beginners-guide-to-coding-programming) by Praxent - Sent to me by Liza from another STEM program for kids.
+She especially enjoyed the games and activities listed at the bottom of the post.
+Thanks Liza!

 ### Contribute to Projects!

 [Dev Post](http://devpost.com/)